solana-foundation/developer-content/docs/toolkit/projects/project-layout.md

 title: Program File Structure
 sidebarSortOrder: 8
 sidebarLabel: Project layout
+seoTitle: "How to structure a Solana program and repo"
 description:
   "Best practices for Solana program repo and file structure when developing Solana programs"